What legal research training does the Library offer?

 This session covers the essentials of practical legal research, highlights Middle Temple Library’s resources, and compares print with electronic sources.

 Topics covered include searching for reported and unreported judgments; using print and online citators; searching for legislation; sourcing commentary sources and navigating practitioner texts; general internet searching; general legal research skills.

-Designed for students, these sessions are also an excellent way for experienced practitioners to review key skills.
+These sessions are suitable for students, but also offer an excellent way for new as well as experienced practitioners to review key skills.